Table of Contents

 The bark is acrid, bitter, thermogenic, abortifacient, antifungal and cardiac and circulatory stimulant.
 Bark is indicated in ascites, ringworm and diseases due to vitiation of Vata and Kapha dosha.

 The leaves reduces inflammation, relieves pain, kills parasites.
-They contains many minerals and vitamins and are particularly rich in vitamins A and C. They are useful in scurvy, wounds, tumours, inflammations and parasitic infestation.
+They contains many minerals and vitamins and are particularly rich in vitamins A and C. They are useful in scurvy, wounds, tumors, inflammations and parasitic infestation.

 The seeds are acrid, bitter, anodyne, anti-inflammatory, purgative, antipyretic and ophthalmic.
 They are useful indicated in swelling, intermittent fever, eye diseases and nerve pain.